Alright-IT/AIT.OpenSource/README.md

 <a name="fork-and-contribute"></a>
 ## Fork and contribute?

-You are welcome to contribute to this project.
+We love PowerShell, and we love to share knowledge, you are more then welcome to contribute to this project.

 Please read the [contribution guidelines](CONTRIBUTING.md).